 My answer to this is an unequivocal “Query first”!

-Here are five good reasons for you to reverse your process and write your query letter (aka "sales pitch") before writing your article:
+Here are five good reasons for you to write your query letter (aka "sales pitch") before writing your article:

 Beginners should always query their story idea to an editor before

 writing their article.
 The reason is simple—if no one is interested in

 buying your article, you’ve just wasted two (or more) days writing it.

 This is valuable time that you could have been using to research other

 It’s routine for beginner writers to submit stories to editors and, sadly, never hear back from them.
 It’s like their article has disappeared into a black hole.
 This lack of response from editors is commonplace.

 Today, many editors don’t bother responding to unsolicited manuscripts.
 (Check their writer’s guidelines to see whether or not they accept them.)
 Once again, you've wasted your time.